Wholeo dome panel glass

 Art in Staten Island, NY

 Zen and the art of Caroling includes oil painting, ink painting, drawing, stained glass, and expression in various other mediums.
-Today there is merely a sampler of what is to come.
+Here is a sampler of what could come.

 Drawing